NikitaSuryawanshi18/ShelfIQ---Case-Study-for-Nestle/README.md

 ## What is ShelfIQ?

-ShelfIQ is an AI-powered portfolio decisioning tool that gives FMCG strategy teams a unified, real-time view of their SKU portfolio — with intelligent recommendations on what to cut, grow, or invest in, and a scenario simulator to model the impact of portfolio changes before any decision is made.
+ShelfIQ is an AI-powered portfolio decisioning tool that gives FMCG strategy teams a unified, real-time view of their SKU portfolio, with intelligent recommendations on what to cut, grow, or invest in, and a scenario simulator to model the impact of portfolio changes before any decision is made.

-This prototype is built as a PM case study for Nestlé, addressing the challenge of managing 2,000+ brands and tens of thousands of SKUs across global zones — a problem that currently costs companies like Nestlé hundreds of millions in trapped capital tied up in underperforming products.
+This prototype is built as a PM case study for Nestlé, addressing the challenge of managing 2,000+ brands and tens of thousands of SKUs across global zones. a problem that currently costs companies like Nestlé hundreds of millions in trapped capital tied up in underperforming products.

 ---

 ## Features

-- **Portfolio Overview** — KPI cards, recommendation distribution by zone, and a "bottom 5 immediate action" panel
+- **Portfolio Overview**: KPI cards, recommendation distribution by zone, and a "bottom 5 immediate action" panel
-- **Regional Tabs (Americas / Europe / AOA)** — Full SKU table with health scores, trend indicators, and AI recommendation tags per Nestlé's actual zone structure
+- **Regional Tabs (Americas / Europe / AOA)**: Full SKU table with health scores, trend indicators, and AI recommendation tags per Nestlé's actual zone structure
-- **SKU Detail Panel** — Click any SKU to view the full AI analysis, health score breakdown by dimension, and a 6-quarter revenue trend chart
+- **SKU Detail Panel**: Click any SKU to view the full AI analysis, health score breakdown by dimension, and a 6-quarter revenue trend chart
-- **Scenario Simulator** — Select SKUs to remove, run a simulation, and instantly see projected margin improvement, revenue at risk, supply chain complexity reduction, and cannibalization warnings
+- **Scenario Simulator**: Select SKUs to remove, run a simulation, and instantly see projected margin improvement, revenue at risk, supply chain complexity reduction, and cannibalization warnings
-- **Simulated Live Data** — Revenue figures drift every 30 seconds to simulate a live data feed, with health scores and recommendations recalculated dynamically
+- **Simulated Live Data**: Revenue figures drift every 30 seconds to simulate a live data feed, with health scores and recommendations recalculated dynamically

 ---